Nyabsi/blog/blogs/pico-4-ultra-review.md

 Some applications may also if explictly set, display in the Dock, one of such applications is the system settings.

+I personally don't like how the 6 DoF windows behave as of right now you cannot adjust them freely, the transformation is still tied to the Dock and the rotation angle is bit low for my taste.
+There is still a lot of room for improvement.

+If window is too close to you, right now you cannot make the window smaller which is a bit of annoying.

 ### Recording

 Pico 4 Ultra lets you record footage in three different formats: raw, monoscopic, spatial with resolutions of 1920x1080 or 720x1280 on 1:1 or 16:9 aspect ratio.